Internships

 1. What will I be doing?

-Interns participating in the standard internship program assist staff in a wide range of areas including constituent services and legislative policy.
+Interns participating in the general internship program in both DC and in state assist staff in a wide range of areas including constituent services and legislative policy.
 While intern duties are largely administrative, candidates should expect to be given more and more responsibilities as they progress through their internship, depending on their individual interests.

 Interns participating in the press internship help coordinate logistics for press conferences in the U.S. Capitol, answer press calls, assist with media monitoring, rapid response, and the Senator’s daily clips collection and distribution.